-Section 133 [ICA]- Discharge of surety by variance in terms of contract Any variance, made without the surety's consent, in the terms of the contract between the principal debtor and the creditor, discharges the surety as to transactions subsequent to the variance Section 134 [ICA]- Discharge of surety by release or discharge of principal debtor The surety is discharged by any contract between the creditor and the principal debtor, by which the principal debtor is released, or by any act or omission of the creditor, the legal consequence of which is the discharge of the principal debtor.
-Section 135 [ICA]- Discharge of surety when creditor compounds with, gives time to, or agrees not to sue, principal debtor A contract between the creditor and the principal debtor, by which the creditor makes a composition with, or promises to give time to, or not to sue, the principal debtor, discharges the surety, unless the surety assents to such contract.
-Section 136 [ICA]- Surety not discharged when agreement made with third person to give time to principal debtor Where a contract to give time to the principal debtor is made by the creditor with a third person, and not with the principal debtor, the surety is not discharged.
+Section 133 [ICA]- Discharge of surety by variance in terms of contract Any variance, made without the surety"s consent, in the terms of the contract between the principal debtor and the creditor, discharges the surety as to transactions subsequent to the variance Section 134 [ICA]- Discharge of surety by release or discharge of principal debtor The surety is discharged by any contract between the creditor and the principal debtor, by which the principal debtor is released, or by any act or omission of the creditor, the legal consequence of which is the discharge of the principal debtor.
+Section 135 [ICA]- Discharge of surety when creditor compounds with, gives time to, or agrees not to sue, principal debtor Section 136 [ICA]- Surety not discharged when agreement made with third person to give time to principal debtor Where a contract to give time to the principal debtor is made by the creditor with a third person, and not with the principal debtor, the surety is not discharged.
 Section 137 [ICA]- Creditor's forbearance to sue does not discharge surety Mere forbearance on the part of the creditor to sue the principal debtor or to enforce any other remedy against him does not, in the absence of any provision in the guarantee to the contrary, discharge the surety.
-Section 138 [ICA]- Release of one co-surety does not discharge others Where there are co-sureties, a release by the creditor of one of them does not discharge the others; neither does it free the surety so released from his responsibility to the other sureties

-Section 139 [ICA]- Discharge of surety by creditor's act or omission impairing surety's eventual remedy If the creditor does any act which is inconsistent with the rights of the surety, or omits to do any act which his duty to the surety requires him to do, and the eventual remedy of the surety himself against the principal debtor is thereby impaired, the surety is discharged.
+Where there are co-sureties, a release by the creditor of one of them does not discharge the others; neither does it free the surety so released from his responsibility to the other sureties Discharge of surety by creditor's act or omission If the creditor does any act which is inconsistent with the rights of the surety, or omits to do any act which his duty to the surety requires him to do, and the eventual remedy of the surety himself against the principal debtor is thereby impaired, the surety is discharged.